dydymos/webpage/content/home/featured.md

 ---
 # An instance of the Featured widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-#widget: featured
+widget: featured

 # This file represents a page section.
-#headless: true
+headless: true

+# Activate this widget? true/false
+active: false

 # Order that this section appears on the page.
-#weight: 80
+weight: 80

-#title: Featured Publications
+title: Featured Publications
-#subtitle: ''
+subtitle: ''

 #content:
   # Page type to display.
 E.g. post, talk, publication...